Machine-learning based flow field estimation using floating sensor locations: Introduction

-The paper is organised as follows.
-We introduce the concept and structure of our ML model in \S~\ref{sec:concept_and_model_struture}, and two examples of flow fields, including two-dimensional forced homogeneous isotropic turbulence (HIT) and two-dimensional ocean currents, for validation in \S~\ref{sec:datasets}.
-In \S~\ref{sec:result_forced_hit}, some basic investigations, such as the dependence of the performance on the number of sensors and the robustness to noise, are conducted using two-dimensional forced HIT.
+The paper is organized as follows.
+We introduce the concept and structure of our ML model in \S~\ref{sec:concept_and_model_struture}, and three examples of flow fields, including the two-dimensional flow around a circular cylinder, the two-dimensional forced homogeneous isotropic turbulence (HIT), and the two-dimensional ocean currents, for validation in \S~\ref{sec:datasets}.
+In \S~\ref{sec:result_cylinder} and \S~\ref{sec:result_forced_hit}, some fundamental investigations are conducted using the two-dimensional flow around a cylinder and the two-dimensional forced HIT.
 Subsequently, we demonstrate the practical applicability of our method using the dataset of the two-dimensional ocean currents in \S~\ref{sec:result_ocean_currents}.
 Finally, concluding remarks are presented in \S~\ref{sec:conclusions}.